gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 +  // Scope is a authorization scope for this MFA challenge.
 +  // Required.
 Only applies to webauthn challenges.
 +  webauthn.ChallengeScope Scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
++  // AllowReuse means webauthn credentials resolved from this challenge can be
++  // reused for a short span of time before the challenge expires.
++  //
++  // Reuse is only permitted for specific actions by the discretion of the server.
++  // See the server implementation for details.
++  bool AllowReuse = 7 [(gogoproto.jsontag) = "allow_reuse,omitempty"];
 }
 ```